Clarabelle Cow: Video games

 Clarabelle appeared as the DJ of the song "Miwaku No Tango" in the 2000 Japanese Nintendo 64 game Dance Dance Revolution Disney Dancing Museum.

 Clarabelle appears in Disney's Toontown Online.
 She plays the role of giving the player furniture to decorate their estates, with the catalog players must order from is a "Cattlelog".
 Her appearance is also somewhat changed to look like an operator.

 She also makes a minor appearance in Kingdom Hearts II in the Timeless River World using her old black and white design.
 She appears with the same design in Kingdom Hearts III in the minigame "The Karnival Kid".

+She appears in Disney Magic Kingdoms as a playable character available to unlock for a limited time.

 Parodies

 Clarabelle appears briefly in the episode "Who Ate Wally's Waffles?" of the series Paradise PD at the entrance of Disney World as one of the employees of the park.